jschaf/pggen/README.md

     CREATE TYPE device_type AS ENUM ('undefined', 'phone', 'ipad');
     ```

-    Generates the following Go code when used in a query:
+    pggen generates the following Go code when used in a query:

     ```go
     // DeviceType represents the Postgres enum device_type.